andreasmhallberg/readingnotes/El-Dash, 1975. Subjective Reactions to Various Speech Styles in Arabic.md

 Matched-guise test of SA, Egyptian Arabic, and Egyptian, British and American English.

-- Fushatalare anses mer intelligenta än de andra grupperna.
-41
 - SA speakers seen as
   - more intelligent that other groups.
 41
   - more likable than other groups.
 42
   - more religious.
 43
   - having less leadership that those speaking Egyptian English.
 44

 - First study if its kind in Arabic.
 53

 @Arabic
-@language-attitudes
+@language-ideology